MicrosoftDocs/sql-docs/docs/t-sql/queries/update-transact-sql.md

 For best performance, we recommend that data be inserted or updated in chunk sizes that are multiples of 8040 bytes.

 If the column modified by the **.**WRITE clause is referenced in an OUTPUT clause, the complete value of the column, either the before image in **deleted.***column_name* or the after image in **inserted.***column_name*, is returned to the specified column in the table variable.
-See example G that follows.
+See example R that follows.

 To achieve the same functionality of **.**WRITE with other character or binary data types, use the [STUFF &#40;Transact-SQL&#41;](../../t-sql/functions/stuff-transact-sql.md).